 Henry County Health Department has a staff of approximately 50 full and part-time employees.
 A seven-member Board of Health oversees the operations and sets the policies of the Health Department.
 The Board appoints a Health Commissioner as its executive officer to direct the daily operations of the department and carry out all orders of the Board and the Ohio Department of Health.
-The Health Commissioner is assisted by a team of four section directors, a fiscal officer, an office manager, and a quality improvement/accreditation coordinator.
+The Health Commissioner is assisted by a team of four section directors, a fiscal officer, and an office manager.

 - Health Commissioner: Anne Goon, MS, RD, LD

 - Director of Personal Health Services: Julie Lauf, RN

 - Director of Environmental Health: Jon Lindsay, RS